mfkhan267/jenkins_on_azure2024/deploy_webapp.md

 ## Docker Build, Push and Run

 This is the pipeline code that we will use for this tutorial.
-It is also uploaded as a github repo HERE
+It is also uploaded as a github repo [HERE](https://github.com/mfkhan267/jenkins_on_azure2024.git)

+Note: You may use the sample pipeline as is and *NO* further changes are required in the pipeline
+Note: If you plan to fork the above repository into your github account, you need to change the link to the github repostory to point to your github account

       pipeline {
           agent any